mbzuai-oryx/ALM-Bench/README.md

 To evaluate Video-LMMs on the ALM-Bench, please follow the following steps:

 #### 0) Installation
-Follow the instructions in [INSTALL.md](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Assets/INSTALL.md) to install packages and model weights required to run the sample Video-LMM codes for evaluation.
+Follow the instructions in [EVALUATION.md](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Evaluation/EVALUATION.md) to install packages and model weights required to run the sample Video-LMM codes for evaluation.

 #### 1) Comparing the Predicted Answers with Ground-Truth Answers using LLM-Assisted evaluation:
 Once the answer predictions are generated from step 1, we utilize LLM as a Judge to measure/quantify the correctness of LMM prediction for each question in the ALM-Bench.
-Please follow the instructions in LLM_SCORING.md for using LMM-Assisted evaluation.
+Please follow the instructions in LLM-Scoring in [EVALUATION.md](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Evaluation/EVALUATION.md) for using LMM-Assisted evaluation.

 ## 🧩 Additional Assets for LLM-based QA generation process:

+#### Scrapping Images from the internet for our cultural examples:

+We scrap the images from web-sources to gather cultural images using the script, [ImageScraping.py](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Evaluation/ImageScraping.py).
+We are providing code snippets to fetch open-license images.

 #### Generating LLM-based question-answer pairs from images from our cultural categories: